The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 As previously, a point $x$ in some $K_{\alpha,\beta, L}$ represents the germ at $x$ of the map $\phi_{\alpha,\beta, L}$, the case $n=0$ encoding the identity germs. \\ However, we are not finished.
 We must still identify identical germs.
 So we take the quotient of \eqref{morphismholonomy2} by the following equivalence relation

 that is if they have same source, same target, and are equal as germs.
 Hence, the set of morphisms is

-Observe that two distinct points of the same component $K_{\alpha,\beta, L}$ of \eqref{morphismholonomy3} cannot be equivalent.
-Therefore, the natural projection map from \eqref{morphismholonomy2} onto \eqref{morphismholonomy3} is \'etale. \\ Analogous to Proposition \ref{mainrigidified} is the following \begin{proposition} The groupoid $K_{\mathcal U}$ is an analytic \'etale groupoid. \end{proposition} However, and contrary to the case of Proposition \ref{mainrigidified} and Remark \ref{moritaequivrigid}, $K_{\mathcal U}$ and $K_{\mathcal V}$ {\it are not always Morita equivalent}.
+We have (cf. Proposition \ref{groupoidrigid}) \begin{proposition} The groupoid $K_{\mathcal U}$ is an analytic \'etale groupoid. \end{proposition} However, and contrary to the case of section \ref{rigidified} and Remark \ref{moritaequivrigid}, $K_{\mathcal U}$ and $K_{\mathcal V}$ {\it are not always Morita equivalent}.
 This is due to the fact that we mix holonomies of different foliations.
 Indeed, this is not the good holonomy groupoid to consider, because it does not take into account the groups $G_\alpha$ of the TG structure. \begin{proof} This is quite standard, because $K_{\mathcal U}$ is basically just a union of holonomy groupoids (cf. \cite{Ha}).
-Item (i) follows from \eqref{objectsholonomy}, \eqref{morphismholonomy2} and \eqref{morphismholonomy3}.
-For $\alpha$, $\beta$ and $L$ fixed, the source map is the inclusion
+The set of objects is obviously an analytic space by \eqref{objectsholonomy}, as well as the set defined in \eqref{morphismholonomy2}, that is the set of holonomy morphisms before taking the quotient by the equivalence relation \eqref{equiv}.
+Observe that two distinct points of the same component $K_{\alpha,\beta, L}$ of \eqref{morphismholonomy3} cannot be equivalent.
+Therefore, the natural projection map from \eqref{morphismholonomy2} onto \eqref{morphismholonomy3} is \'etale.
+Now \eqref{morphismholonomy3} is Hausdorff using the same argument as in the proof of Proposition \ref{groupoidrigid}.